-- Quantification of potential changes in shoreline habitat composition and area. - Current status of invasive plant infestations and potential for spread. - Potential effects of changes in these parameters (shoreline area and composition, and invasive plants) on terrestrial wildlife (primarily migratory birds) and other rare/sensitive species.
+- Quantification of existing potential changes in shoreline habitat typescomposition and area. - Current status of invasive plant infestations and potential for spread. - Potential impactseffects of changes in these parameters on habitat of(shoreline area and composition, and invasive plants) on terrestrial wildlife (primarily migratory birds) and amphibians other rare/sensitive species. - Potential impacts on nesting birds due to exposing isolated areas to terrestrial predators if water levels drop

-The Study Plan Master Schedule (Appendix C) provides the outline for study implementation for individual studies for 2019 and 2020, as well as the phased study work, as necessary.
-Appendix C also includes the estimated start and completion dates for each study, and estimated filing dates for the 6-month progress update and the ISR.
+The Proposed-Study Plan Master Schedule (Appendix BC) provides the outline for study implementation for individual studies for 2019 and 2020-, as well as the phased study work, as necessary.
+Appendix BC also includes the estimated start and completion dates for each study, and estimated filing date of dates for the 6-month progress report, update and the ISR.

-The estimated cost of conducting the Proposed Shoreline Habitat Characterization Study Plan is within the range of \$90,000 to \$250,000.
-The proposed study effort is adequate to provide the level of information needed to understand project effects and benefits to the resource, and to determine the need for any specific PME actions.
+The estimated cost of conducting the Proposed Shoreline Habitat Characterization Study Plan is within the range of \$6090,000 to \$80250,000.
+The proposed study effort is adequate to provide the level of information needed to understand project effects, impacts or and benefits to the resource, and to determine the need for any specific PME actions.